JoseOr1j/OuterSpace-/README.md

 # Outer Space Page

 This project was made using HTML and CSS.
 It is a simple example of a site that shows responsiveness and UI principles.
 The project itself illustrates some information from https://www.nasa.gov/.
+This project is now archived.
+Reason as to why I do not delete them altogether is because as you get better at programming you get to see how much you have improved!

 ## Getting Started